Qarik-Group/ultimate-guide-to-uaa/docs/playtime.md

 You'll see a corporate logo (the default is "Cloud Foundry"), the title "Where to?", and .... a void of emptiness.
 This homepage of the UAA can be filled with "tiles" - icons/names for your internal corporate applications that users can possible use.
 We will revisit this later.

-## Application Client Authentication
+## Authenticating a third-party application

 The web interface above is the UAA itself.
 As a user (such as `admin`), you can login.
 That is, you can authenticate that you are `admin`, or later when we create more users you can authenticate that you are one of those users.
 Conceptually, each human knows how to authenticate as a single UAA user.

 The `uaa` CLI is a separate application from the UAA.
+The UAA refers to third-party applications as "clients".
 We want to configure this separate application to target our UAA, to authenticate as a valid application, and to interact with the UAA's API.

 For convenience the `uaa-deployment auth` command will target and authentication with your UAA:

 ```
-uaa-deployment auth
+uaa-deployment auth-client
 ```

 Alternately, you can run the `uaa` commands directly: